Rock climbing in Gariwerd

 Where can I climb?

 You can rock climb in Gariwerd at more than 100 designated areas, including 13 bouldering areas.
 Most sites contain multiple different climbs within them.
-See the maps showing the approximate location of these areas.
+See the maps showing the approximate location of these areas or view this list of designated climbing and bouldering areas.

 Will Taipan Wall be open to rock climbing?